ErnestoAPantoja/file-permissions/README.md

 <img src="https://i.imgur.com/kWrpLFE.png" height="80%" width="80%" alt="Permissions Steps"/>
 </p>
 <p>
-On the client VM, navigate to the shared folders throught the following path in File Explorer: \\dc-1.
+On the client VM, navigate to the shared folders through the following path in File Explorer: \\dc-1.
 Notice how some folders cannot allow you to add files, but only view them.
 One does not allow access at all.
 This is because as a Domain User, permissions for the folder are tied to the respective Security Group and the folder's own set permissions for users within that Security Group.
 </p>
 <br />